IB DP Biology- B4.2 Ecological niches - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-A mesocosm is a small, controlled ecosystem used to study interactions between organisms and their environment.
-For a mesocosm to be viable (able to sustain life over time), it needs certain essential components to maintain energy flow and nutrient cycling.
+A mesocosm is a small, controlled ecosystem designed to study interactions among living organisms and their environment.
+For a mesocosm to be viable — capable of sustaining life over time — it must include key components that maintain energy flow and nutrient cycling.

 Option Evaluation: